Mount Laurel Violent Crimes Lawyer

 Being convicted for a violent crime has the potential to put you in prison for years or decades, or potentially even the rest of your life.
 Don’t leave your future to chance; contact me to get a dedicated criminal defense attorney on your side who will fight for your freedom and future.

-Results-Focused Criminal Defense Attorney John B. Brennan Develops Effective Legal Strategies for Clients Accused of Violent Crimes
+Results-Focused Mount Laurel Violent Crimes Lawyer John B. Brennan Develops Effective Legal Strategies for Clients Accused of Violent Crimes

 A strong, tailored legal defense is critical to any violent crimes case.
 In my experience I’ve seen how every criminal case is unique.
 That is why I always comprehensively review the evidence to identify potentially effective defense strategies that can challenge witnesses, exclude evidence, and test the sufficiency of the state’s case.
 Depending on the facts and circumstances, you may also be entitled to legal defenses against a violent crimes charge, such as: